Dave Willetts

 Dave Willetts (born 24 June 1952) is an English singer and actor known for having leading roles in West End musicals.

+His West End credits include leading roles in The Phantom of the Opera, Cats, Ragtime, Les Misérables, Sunset Boulevard and Aspects of Love.
+He also played leading roles in the UK tours of The Phantom of the Opera, South Pacific, and Legally Blonde.

+For his performance in Sunset Boulevard, he was nominated for a Laurence Olivier Award for Best Performance in a Supporting Role in a Musical.

 Early life

 Born in Marston Green, Birmingham, in 1952 and then brought up in Acocks Green.
 He first went to Cottesbrooke Infants primary school and later to Sheldon Heath Comprehensive (now known as King Edward VI Sheldon Heath Academy).
 His father worked at Rover.
 He has completed a Duke of Edinburgh Award Scheme programme.
 After leaving school at 16, he joined Girling Brakes as an apprentice, in Cwmbran, Wales.
 He then moved to another Girlings plant in Pontypool, with his then girlfriend Lyn.